brentmac94/ISQA-3420-A1/UseCases.md

   - Proper project information has been provided

 Main Success Scenario: Corporate Manager receives inaccurate or invalid license and vulnerability information for the requested project packages

+Failed End Conditions:  Corporate manager receives inaccurate or invalid license and vulnerability information for the requested project packages

 Trigger: Corporate Manaager identifies project informatmion to which license and vulnerability information is provided.